-The 2022 Dam Safety Inspection (DSI) of the JEB TMF was completed by Golder Associates Ltd. (Golder, now a member of WSP, and referred to as WSP Golder).
+The 2023 Dam Safety Inspection (DSI) of the JEB TMF was completed by Orano's Engineer of Record, WSP Canada (WSP).
 The DSI was conducted in accordance with the Canadian Dam Association (CDA) Dam Safety Guidelines, 2007 (Revised 2013).
-The site inspection was conducted on September 8, 2022 by representatives of WSP Golder including the JEB TMF Engineer of Record and Orano and consisted of a visual inspection of the key features of the facility.
+The site inspection was conducted on October 12, 2023 by representatives of WSP including the JEB TMF Engineer of Record and Orano and consisted of a visual inspection of the key features of the facility.
 The report also consisted of a review of instrumentation data.

-The JEB TMF has a preliminary dam consequence classification of Very High.
+The JEB TMF has a dam consequence classification of Very High.
 It is the repository for tailings resulting from uranium processing at the McClean Lake Mill.

-Error!
-Reference source not found. summarizes the condition ratings for the main components of the facility, based on observations from the 2022 DSI.
-Condition ratings from previous inspection reports will be added to future reports.
-Condition ratings have been assigned in accordance with WSP Golder's condition rating system (Golder Associates Ltd. 2022):
+Table 9.1 summarizes the condition ratings for the main components of the facility, based on observations from the 2023 DSI.
+Table 9.2 summarizes conditions from 2022 compared to 2023.
+Condition ratings have been assigned in accordance with WSP's condition rating system (WSP 2024):